How do I choose the best pension provider?

 - They must earn more than £10,000 per year (for tax year 2023/24)

-How much are contributions into a workplace pension?
+How much do employers contributions to a workplace pension?

 At the time of writing, minimum contributions into workplace pensions are as follows: